We’re entering a new era: the time of Windows 10.

 You can alter the colour temperature, the green/purple bias and colour saturation.
 There are also a few presets.
 Clear, easy to use and offering worthwhile tweaks while not letting you totally ruin your Microsoft Lumia 950 with outright silly settings, it’s great.

 Top brightness is good, viewing angles are faultless and I had no problems with seeing the screen outdoors.
-There’s only so much you can challenge a phone screen in November in the UK, mind.

 The Microsoft Lumia 950 display is up there with the best, even if its subtle approach doesn’t immediately telegraph that to your eyeballs.